 Just love these horses on stands and the chunky table and cabinets.
 I would really like a wooden day bed/seat for the garden too.

-In the middle of next month I will be away and having a short break, but I might do a small post if I have a bit of time.
-The Etsy shop might also be closed in early October.
-I hope you all have a lovely autumn and I will catch up with you very soon! xx
+In the middle of next month I will be away and having a break, but I might do a small post if I have a bit of time.
+The Etsy shop will also be closed in early October.
+I hope you all have a lovely autumn and winter.
+I hope to see you again soon! xx